Obama ocean plan aims to protect economy, environment

 Because so many people live near U.S. coasts, though, a much larger 41 percent of GDP, or $6 trillion, was generated in coastal counties, supporting some 44 million jobs and $2.4 trillion in wages in 2010, the White House said.

-The White House statement and a link to the full text of the ocean implementation are online here
+The White House statement and a link to the full text of the ocean implementation are online here.
+(Reporting by Deborah Zabarenko; Editing by Ros Krasny and Todd Eastham)